Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Frequently Asked Questions — Subclass 485 Visa 2026

-For most streams you must be under 35 years old when you apply.
-Exceptions: Masters by Research and Doctoral (PhD) graduates can be under 50.
-Hong Kong and British National Overseas passport holders also have special provisions.
-Check the official requirements for your specific stream.
+You must be under 35 when you apply.
+Exceptions: Masters by Research and Doctoral (PhD) graduates can be under 50, and Hong Kong / British National Overseas passport holders have special provisions.

-Yes, unless you hold a valid passport from UK, USA, Canada, New Zealand, or Republic of Ireland.
-All other applicants must provide a valid English test result taken within 12 months of application (from 7 August 2025): IELTS 6.5 overall (no band below 5.5), PTE Academic 57 overall, or equivalent scores in TOEFL iBT, OET, CELPIP, or MET.
-IELTS One Skill Retake (OSR) is accepted — complete it before lodging.
+Yes, unless you hold a valid passport from UK, USA, Canada, New Zealand or Ireland.
+Others need a valid test within 12 months of applying (from 7 August 2025): IELTS 6.5 overall (no band below 5.5), PTE Academic 57, or equivalent.
+IELTS One Skill Retake is accepted — complete it before lodging.

-When you lodge your 485 application, a Bridging Visa A is automatically granted.
-This keeps you lawful in Australia even if your current student visa expires during processing.
-Do NOT cancel your student visa after lodging your 485.
-You can also travel internationally on a Bridging Visa B if you need to leave Australia during this period — apply for BVB before departing.
+When you lodge, a Bridging Visa A is automatically granted, keeping you lawful even if your student visa expires during processing.
+Do not cancel your student visa after lodging.
+To travel internationally while waiting, apply for a Bridging Visa B before you leave.

-The 485 visa does not directly grant permanent residency.
-However, it is specifically designed as a stepping stone to PR.
-During your 485 period, you can gain Australian work experience, complete a Professional Year, obtain a skills assessment, and build points toward a Skilled Migration visa (SC 189, 190, or 491).
-Indian nationals with STEM qualifications are increasingly successful in transitioning to PR through the points-tested or employer-sponsored streams.
+Not directly, but it's designed as a stepping stone.
+During your 485 you can gain work experience, complete a Professional Year, get a skills assessment, and build points toward a Skilled Migration visa (189, 190 or 491) or an employer-sponsored visa (482/186).

-Guide to Heights (QEAC #10439, British Council #49805) provides end-to-end support: eligibility assessment, document preparation and review, English test strategy (including PTE discount vouchers), HAP ID and health examination guidance, AFP check timing advice, ImmiAccount lodgement support, and comprehensive PR pathway planning for after the 485.
-Our services for current students are completely free — contact us via WhatsApp on +91 73065 83820.
+G2H (QEAC #10439, British Council #49805) provides end-to-end support: eligibility assessment, document preparation and review, English test strategy (including PTE discount vouchers), HAP ID and health exam guidance, AFP timing advice, ImmiAccount lodgement support, and PR pathway planning.
+Contact us on WhatsApp at +91 73065 83820.

 PIER Certified · QEAC #10439